lupyuen/lupyuen.github.io/src/lte2.md

   [(GSM 03.40, Message Content)](https://en.wikipedia.org/wiki/GSM_03.40#Message_Content)

+Let's talk about the Message Text Encoding...

-# Appendix: SMS PDU Encoding
+# Appendix: SMS PDU Message Encoding

 TODO

 _How do we encode the Message Text?_

-From above we see that the Message Text is encoded with UCS2 Character Set...
+From the previous section we see that the Message Text is encoded with UCS2 Character Set...

 - TP-Data-Coding-Scheme (TP-DCS): "08"